 Thus, the class of halfspaces exhibits a near quadratic dependence in $1/\gamma$ (which, by \Cref{thm:ubdisc}, is the best possible), and the class of decision stumps exhibits a linear dependence in $1/\gamma$.
 In this sense, the class of halfspaces is considerably more expressive.
 On the other hand the class of decision stumps can be learned more efficiently in the agnostic setting, and hence the weak learning task is easier with decision stumps.

-Along the way of deriving the above bounds, we analyze the $\gamma$-VC dimension of 1-dimensional classes and of unions of 1-dimensional classes.
+Along the way of deriving the above bounds, we analyze the $\gamma$-VC dimension of one-dimensional classes and of unions of one-dimensional classes.
 From a technical perspective, we exploit some fundamental results in discrepancy theory.